 One common factor is muscle fatigue, both from sustained activity and holding one position for an extended period of time.
 As we move our arms and legs, muscles contract and release to make the movement happen.
 As muscles lose the ability to contract and fire properly, they start to twinge and cramp.

 Cramping tends to occur when runners experience exercise fatigue, push harder than usual or are beyond the scope of their fitness and training.
 While the exact reason may not be clear, there are some things you can do to lessen the incidence of cramping.

 The good news with muscle cramps is that they only last for a couple of minutes.
-However those minutes can feel like hours when a finish line is looming ahead.
+However, those minutes can feel like hours when a finish line is looming ahead.
 But with a bit of self-care, you’ll be on your way.

-“If you back off early enough, you can usually prevent it,” said Dr. Gabe Mirkin.
+“If you back off early enough, you can usually prevent it,” says Dr. Gabe Mirkin.
 Once a cramp comes on, it can be debilitating and impossible to continue, then “the only choice is to back off.”

 When muscle groups start to twinge, targeted massage and stretching may cue engaged muscles to relax and release.